malcommac/SwiftRichString/README.md

 }

-// A group container includes all the style defined. let groupStyle = StyleGroup.init(base: baseStyle, ["b" : boldStyle, "i": italicStyle])
+// A group container includes all the style defined. let groupStyle = StyleXML.init(base: baseStyle, ["b" : boldStyle, "i": italicStyle])

 // We can render our string
 let bodyHTML = "Hello <b>world!</b>, my name is <i>Daniele</i>"